Comparative politics of the Middle East

 - Full Year

-The aim of this course is to offer students with a wide range and variety of backgrounds the opportunity to engage and grapple with the most important debates in the study of the politics of the Middle East and to locate and contextualise the
+The aim of this module is to offer students with a wide range and variety of backgrounds the opportunity to engage and grapple with the most important debates in the study of the politics of the Middle East and to locate and contextualise the

 Middle East within wider debates and scholarship of world politics.
 The themes studied include an examination of the role of the state in the politics of the region, the meaning of citizenship, the processes of democratization, social and political